cof/c-dns-pkt/README.md

 # DNS packet

-A DNS packet inspector and DNS message generator.
+A high performance DNS packet inspector and message generator.

+This project began as a 4-day "impossible sprint" to implement a DNS subsystem from first principles with just plain old vim,tmux and gcc.
+It has since evolved into a research work on deep packet inspection and DNS testing.

+There are two parts to this project:

 - `dns-inspect` a DNS packet inspector
 - `dns-gen`     a DNS message generator